If you could not work for several months, could your business continue to run smoothly without you?

 - Create reward programmes, directly linked to achievement of targets and goals.
 Maybe consider a ‘Long Term Incentive Plan’ in place for key managers.
 This can be a good way of holding on to the talent in your business – with an amount set aside into an accumulating annual account for each manager you want to retain.

-Key steps towards succession
+Key steps of succession planning

 Instead of micro-managing, set out your expectations and trust your team to deliver.
 Show support and guidance – more ‘how can I support you?’, less ‘do as you’re told’.